codership/documentation/galeracluster/source/arbitrator.rst

 In the event that the expense of adding resources, such as a third datacenter, is too costly, you can use :term:`Galera Arbitrator`.
 Galera Arbitrator is a member of the cluster that participates in voting, but not in the actual replication.

-.. warning:: While Galera Arbitrator does not participate in replication, it does receive the same data as all other nodes.
+.. note:: **Warning** While Galera Arbitrator does not participate in replication, it does receive the same data as all other nodes.
 You must secure its network connection.

 Galera Arbitrator serves two purposes: